gruntwork-io/docs/_docs-sources/intro/overview/reference-architecture-prerequisites-guide.md

 # Reference Architecture Prerequisites Guide

 Gruntwork accelerates your infrastructure with our [Reference Architecture](https://gruntwork.io/reference-architecture/).
-This acceleration allows you to treat your infrastructure like you do your application: as code, complete with pull requests and peer reviews.
-The Reference Architecture requires skills to maintain it and customize it to your needs over time.
-Here's what we think you should bring to the table.
+This framework allows you to treat your infrastructure like you do your application: as code, complete with pull requests and peer reviews.
+The Reference Architecture requires a variety of skills to maintain it and customize it to your needs over time.

+Here's what your team will need so you can succeed with the Gruntwork Reference Architecture:

 <details>